jaysiegers/ChordClout/README.md

 3. Open your VSC and select chordclout folder
 4. Install rapidAPI extension in VSC
 5. Log in and subscribe Spotify API
-6. Open terminal and run this command ' cd FrontEnd '
+6. Open terminal and run this command 'cd FrontEnd'
-7. Install the package using ' npm install '
+7. Install the package using 'npm install'
-8. Run the program using ' npm run dev '
+8. Run the program using 'npm run dev'
 9. Go to the direct link
+## Our Web Video 📀